San Antonio Neighborhoods

 San Antonio

-One of San Antonio's largest master-planned communities — a northwest Bexar County development built primarily from 2005 forward with active new construction, a self-contained retail corridor, Northside ISD schools, and commute access to JBSA-Lackland and JBSA-Camp Bullis that makes it the most popular production new construction choice for Air Force families assigned to the southwest side.
+One of San Antonio's largest master-planned communities — a northwest Bexar County development built primarily from 2005 forward with active new construction, a self-contained retail corridor, Northside ISD schools, and one of the northwest corridor's most active new construction communities for military families assigned to JBSA-Lackland and Camp Bullis.

-Alamo Ranch is one of San Antonio's largest master-planned communities — a northwest Bexar County development that began in the mid-2000s and continues to build out, with active new construction from multiple builders at price points from the $300s into the $650s.
+Alamo Ranch homes for sale sit in one of San Antonio's largest master-planned communities — a northwest Bexar County development that began in the mid-2000s and continues to build out, with active new construction from multiple builders at price points from the $300s into the $650s.
 Northside ISD serves the area; it is a large district with variable campus performance — research the specific campus assignment at tea.texas.gov rather than relying on district reputation.
-For military families assigned to JBSA-Lackland, Alamo Ranch is the northwest corridor's primary production new construction option, with commute access via Loop 1604 south to US-90 or direct southwest routes that avoid central San Antonio.
+For military families assigned to JBSA-Lackland, Alamo Ranch is a primary northwest corridor new construction option, with commute access via Loop 1604 south to US-90 or direct southwest routes that avoid central San Antonio.
 Camp Bullis is also accessible via Loop 1604 north. — Tiffany Reed, REALTOR® MRP

 new construction corridor.